HNeumeier/Nano_RX_nRF24L01_4ch_A1_Motor_softspi/README.md

 The RF24 library is copied from the Original to My_RF24 that i can define the soft_SPI Parameter without to change the Original library.

-This code is used wit a Taranis X7 the mix of the Motors is done in the Transmitter
+This code is used wit a Taranis X7 and the Multiprotocol from (https://github.com/stanekTM/DIY-Multiprotocol-TX-Module) the mix of the Motors is done in the Transmitter